VisionLearningGroup/taskcv-2017-public/classification/model/ADDA/README.md

 ## Evaluation

 The prediction outputs are written to the `predictions` folder.
 Please follow [evaluation instructions](/classification#evaluation).
+Numbers reported as `Overall accuracy` are different from those used by our evaluation metric.